helidon-io/helidon/docs/se/reactive-messaging.md

 ###### Implicit Config for Messaging Connector

-Implicit config without any hard-coding is possible with [Helidon Config][helidon-config] following notation of [MicroProfile Reactive Messaging][microprofile-reactive-messaging-2].
+Implicit config without any hard-coding is possible with [Helidon Config](config/introduction.md) following notation of [MicroProfile Reactive Messaging][microprofile-rea-2].

 Example of channel to connector mapping config with custom properties: